aksommerville/fullmoon4/README.md

 - [ ] Music.
 We don't need every song yet, just like 3 or so.
 - - [x] Seven Circles of a Witch's Soul
-- - - [ ] Do something more interesting with the bassline, geez this is boring.
+- - - xxx Do something more interesting with the bassline, geez this is boring. ...nah it's good
 - - [x] Eye of Newt
-- - - [ ] Cleaner lead, and less distorted during the twirly half.
+- - - [x] Cleaner lead, and less distorted during the twirly half.
-- - - [ ] In the chromatic circling, use an instrument we can reduce the attack for all but first note.
+- - - [x] In the chromatic circling, use an instrument we can reduce the attack for all but first note.
 - - [ ] Blood for Silver
-- [ ] Make up a new item to take Corn's place.
 - [x] Return to map entry point if injured while another injury in progress.
 No more ping-ponging between hazards.
-- [ ] `make verify` or something, to auto-validate resources:
+- [x] `make verify` or something, to auto-validate resources:
-- - [ ] Song must start with a Program Change for each channel before any notes.
+- - [x] Song must start with a Program Change for each channel before any notes.
-- - [ ] Song events should be tracked by channel.
+- - [x] Song events should be tracked by channel.
-- - [ ] Map neighbors, song, tilesheet.
+- - [x] Map neighbors, song, tilesheet.
-- - [ ] Sprite controller, tilesheet.
+- - [x] Sprite controller, tilesheet.
-- - [ ] No unused resources.
+- - [x] No unused resources.
-- - [ ] Image dimensions and colorspace.
+- - [ ] Image dimensions and colorspace. ...can't do much here until we do separate image formats per platform
 - [x] Able to skip thru left wall in the Seven-Circles zone, with cheese+broom.
 Limit velocity.
 - - [x] Devise some kind of assurance that final velocity is never more than 0.5 m/frame, whatever a frame is.
 - [x] Resume broom over hole.
 Rejects due to "action in progress".
 Can we let it thru?